integralfx/MemTestHelper/DDR4 OC Guide.md

      * (1) [tRP 19 tRAS 42](https://i.imgur.com/gz1YDcO.png) - fully stable.
      * (2) [tRP 19 tRAS 36](https://i.imgur.com/lHjbLjC.png) - instant error.
      * (3) [tRP 25 tRAS 36](https://i.imgur.com/7c46Qes.png) - stable up to 500%.
      * In (1) and (3), tRC is 61 and isn't completely unstable.
 However, in (2) tRC is 55 and RAMTest finds an error instantly.
-This indicates that my RAM can do `tRAS = tCL + tRCD(RD) + 2`, but needs tRC higher than `tRP + tRAS`.
-Since tRC is hidden, I need higher tRAS to get higher tRC.
+This indicates that my RAM can do low tRAS, but due to limitations of tRC's stability, tRC must be significantly more than it's minimum scaling value with low tRAS.
+Since tRC is hidden, I need higher tRAS to get higher tRC to ensure stability.

 9. Increase tREFI until it's unstable.
 The binary search method explained in finding the lowest tRFC can also be applied here.
    Otherwise, here are my suggestions: